Read instructions on how to applyExpress Interest

 This programme introduces students to key debates about conflict resolution, peacebuilding and processes of economic and political development.
-A prime objective of the course is to provide individuals with expertise in peacebuilding and development issues and to provide informed and committed personnel to contribute effectively in these areas at a professional level.
+As such, a prime objective of this programme is to provide students with awareness of the complexities of peacebuilding and development in diverse global case studies, thereby encouraging graduates who can contribute effectively in these areas at a professional level.

 |Autumn Semester||Spring Semester||Summer|